Stevenfavour/Linuxfundametal0/README10.md

 ### Testing Mary's access

-Following the steps we took for user john to gain access.
+Following the steps we took for user John to gain access.

 Logs into the console